georn/Thermostat/README.md

 ## Quickstart

-First, you would need to install the dependencies running
+First, you would need to clone, change directory and install the dependencies running the following commands:

 ```
+git clone git@github.com:georn/Thermostat.git
+cd Thermostat
 npm install
 ```